Israel PM back in court as parties weigh in on his fate

 He is Israel's longest-serving prime minister and has clung to power through four hard-fought elections in less than two years, even as he has faced allegations of bribery, fraud and breach of trust.
 The March 23 election was largely a referendum on his leadership but produced no clear verdict.

-Israel's political parties will begin meeting with President Reuven Rivlin later on Monday to recommend which candidate should be tasked with forming the next government.
+Israel's political parties, meanwhile, began meeting with President Reuven Rivlin to recommend which candidate should be tasked with forming the next government.

+After each election, Israel’s president is responsible for designating a party leader to try to put together a governing majority.
+That decision is usually clear cut, but Rivlin faces a difficult choice given the fragmented election results that left the Knesset, Israel's parliament, divided between 13 parties with broad ideological differences.

-Neither Netanyahu's allies nor his foes secured a governing majority in the Knesset, Israel's parliament.
+Neither Netanyahu's allies nor his foes secured a governing majority.
 So his fate could come down to Naftali Bennett, a right-wing former ally with whom he has strained ties, and Mansour Abbas, the leader of a small Arab Islamist party who also has yet to commit to either the pro- or anti-Netanyahu blocs.

-Netanyahu appeared in Jerusalem District Court for the start of the evidentiary stage of his trial.
-He sat in the back of the courtroom and made no public statement.
+At the Jerusalem District Court, Netanyahu sat with his lawyers as lead prosecutor Liat Ben-Ari read out the charges against him.

+“The relationship between Netanyahu and the defendants became currency, something that could be traded,” she said.
+“The currency could distort a public servant's judgment.”

 Netanyahu is charged with accepting bribes, fraud and breach of trust in three cases.
 The first involves Netanyahu allegedly receiving gifts worth hundreds of thousands of dollars from wealthy friends, including Hollywood film producer Arnon Milchan and Australian billionaire James Packer.
 In the second case, Netanyahu is accused of trying to orchestrate positive coverage in a major Israeli paper in exchange for curbing distribution of a free pro-Netanyahu tabloid.